robert/robert.github.com/_posts/2100-01-01-kensington.md

 [TODO-QUOTE]

-After two minutes of research on Google, I learned that Kensington is a popular brand of mice, keyboards, trackballs, and other computer peripherals.
-KensingtonWorks is a new-ish piece of software that allows users to add power functionality to their Kensington devices, like setting a mouse button to be a direct shortcut to copy, paste, quit, forward, back, or any of a wide range of other actions.
+After two minutes of research, I learned that Kensington is a popular maker of mice, keyboards, trackballs, and other computer peripherals.
+KensingtonWorks is a new-ish piece of software that adds power functionality to Kensington devices, such as setting a mouse button to be a direct shortcut to copy, paste, quit, forward, back, or any of a wide range of other actions.

 I read over FeloniusPunk's messages again.
-I agreed that listening on a network port is a strange thing for a device manager like KensingtonWorks to do, since it shouldn't need to be receiving any network connections.
+I agreed that listening on a network port was a strange thing for a device manager like KensingtonWorks to do, since it shouldn't need to be receiving any network connections.
 However, I suspected that this was more likely to be a security problem, rather than a privacy one.
-From a privacy perspective there's nothing especially problematic about listening on a network port, but from a security point of view it increases the application's attack surface area and gives the developers more ways in which to make mistakes.
+From a privacy perspective there's nothing intrinsically problematic about listening on a network port, but from a security point of view it increases the application's attack surface area and gives the developers more ways in which to make mistakes.

 I peered closer.
 The `127.0` at the edge of FeloniusPunk's screenshot suggested that KensingtonWorks was only listening on the local *loopback interface*.
-This at least meant that the application was only accessible to other programs running on the user's machines, not other machines on their network.
-Nonetheless, I couldn't think of a good reason for KensingtonWorks to open up a network port.
+This at least meant that the application was only accessible to other programs running on the user's machine, not other machines on their network.
+Nonetheless, I couldn't think of a good reason for KensingtonWorks to open up even a local network port.
 As Sherlock Holmes might have said, once you eliminate all the good reasons for doing something, all that's left are the questionable ones.
-If KensingtonWorks's developers had made one questionable decision in choosing to have their application use network ports, it seemed quite plausible that they had further more questionable decisions in its security model.
 I decided to take a closer look.

 I downloaded and installed KensingtonWorks.
 First I confirmed that it was indeed only listening on `lo0`, the loopback interface:

 ```
-lsof ETC TODO
+$ lsof -nP -iTCP | grep LISTEN | grep Kens
 ```

 Sadly (or happily, depending on your morals and point of view), I saw that it was indeed only listening on `lo0`.
 No matter.
-Next I wanted to see what information was being sent to it.
+Next I wanted to see what information was being sent to this port.
 I opened up Wireshark, a tool that allows you to watch the network traffic flowing in and out of your computer.
 I set Wireshark listening on `lo0`, filtered to port `9090`.

 Traffic appeared immediately.
 Something was pinging the KensingtonWorks server every few seconds with an HTTP `GET` request to a URL with the path `/devices`.
 The KensingtonWorks server was sending back the response `[]`.
+This was good news - since KensingtonWorks was using HTTP it would be straightforward to fiddle with.
+But the most important part of the HTTP request was the part that wasn't there: authentication.

 <img src="/images/kensington-slash-devices.png" />

-Zooming in on the request showed:

 ```
 GET /devices HTTP/1.1